Top Trump official says country safe to reopen as governors stress social distancing

 Leading health officials have repeatedly warned that the coronavirus will not go away by fall and that a surge in cases toward the end of the year could be even harder to manage than the current outbreak.

 Anthony Fauci, the government’s top infectious-disease expert, said late last month the global spread of the disease made it “inevitable” that the coronavirus would return or linger beyond fall.
-Robert Redfield, director of the Centers for Disease Control and Prevention, told The Washington Post a second wave of covid-19 could be worse than the first because it would coincide with the flu season.
+Robert Redfield, director of the Centers for Disease Control and Prevention, told The Washington Post a second wave of COVID-19 could be worse than the first because it would coincide with the flu season.

 President Donald Trump himself has acknowledged the pandemic will remain a public health problem for months.
-Earlier this month, he said that although he is convinced covid-19 will disappear on its own, it “doesn’t mean it’s going to be gone, frankly, by fall or after the fall.”
+Earlier this month, he said that although he is convinced COVID-19 will disappear on its own, it “doesn’t mean it’s going to be gone, frankly, by fall or after the fall.”